 Applications will be judged across three, equally weighted criteria: Artistic Quality and Innovation, Social Impact, and Career Development.
 For more information about the selection criteria and process, click here.

 The Washington Award supports artists at critical moments in their careers.
-Cash awards are unrestricted with no expectations of how funds will be spent.
-Cash awards are therefore not project grants, however if an individual artist’s practice takes the form of project work, they may freely apply with these materials.
-However, project-based applications and non-project based applications will be judged in the same way across the three assessment criteria.
+The award is unrestricted with no expectations of how funds will be spent, therefore not a project grant.
+However, if an individual artist’s practice takes the form of project work, they may freely apply with these materials.

 Yes, past applicants may reapply, but we encourage you to include your latest work in your updated application.